If you've ever been interested in forum moderation or social media management, then becoming a moderator at LiveWorld may be ideal.

 Payment at LiveWorld

-Once hired, you’ll start out somewhere around $8 to $10 hourly.
-I’ve read the exact rate is dependent on your location.
-This info didn’t come from the LiveWorld site because they don’t have it listed, so those are just quotes I read around the web.
+Once hired, you'll start out somewhere around $8 to $10 hourly, and the job seems to top out (for some people) at around $15 per hour.
+I've read the exact rate is dependent on your location.
+This info didn't come from the LiveWorld site because they don't have it listed, so those are just quotes I read around the web.